Our stairs didn’t have risers so we created drawers on our basement steps while adding in risers! Here’s how we did and how you can too.

 We turned our basement stairs into drawer space.
 We did this about 3 years ago and just this year finished our basement into living space!
 We just painted them a few months ago.

 He was actually featured in Wood magazine for this idea as well!
 Funny that same year, I had an article published in Diabetic living, and he was featured in Wood.

 We used Behr Porch & Patio Floor Paint- Just a note that we used this on our stairs, and it’s been two years and not one chip, and we use those so much with 2 kids and pets!
 The color is a deep brown.

 Instead of spending money on costly drawer hardware, my husband ripped 2×4 stock into narrow strips and mounted them to the inside of the staircase as drawer supports.

-We have nails and such in one drawer and the other drawers I have my canning jars and supplies!
+We have nails and the other drawers in one drawer, and I have my canning jars and supplies!

 How do you use small spaces to make more storage??